CodeYourFuture/CYF-Workshops/reporting-bugs/readme.md

 Here's an example of expected behavior:

-> I expected to be able to log in with my GitHub account and be redirected to the logged-in view of my dashboard on my site.
+"I expected to be able to log in with my GitHub account and be redirected to the logged-in view of my dashboard on my site."

 ### Actual behavior